 - 1 cup semi-sweet or bittersweet chocolate chips

 - Flaky sea salt (I use Maldon)

-Add brown sugar and sugar to the brown butter.
-With an electric hand mixer, beat on medium speed until the sugars and butter have combined, about 1-2 minutes.
+- Add brown sugar and sugar.
+With an electric hand mixer, beat on low speed until the sugars and butter have combined, about 1-2 minutes.
 It should look like muddy sand.

 - Add flour, salt, and baking soda.
 Mix on low until just combined.

-Switch to a hand-held spatula and add chocolate chips and toffee bits.
+- Switch to a hand held spatula.
+Add chocolate chips and toffee bits.
 Mix until fully combined.
 The cookie dough will look very moist.

 - Using a medium cookie scoop, scoop cookie dough onto the sheet pan.
 For smaller cookies, use a medium cookie scoop which measures 2 Tbsp.
 For larger cookies, use a large cookie scoop which measures 3 Tbsp.
 Do not flatten as the cookies will spread on their own.